The Chong Lab

 Department of Chemistry at the University of Pittsburgh

-We are a collaborative group of scientists who work at the interface of chemistry, physics, and biology to explore the role of dynamics and kinetics in the function of biomolecules.
-We focus on the development and application of advanced simulation methods to generate atomistic views of rare events in biology (e.g., protein binding and large-scale transitions in proteins).
-We also develop simulation strategies for rational enhancement of protein switching kinetics.
-We are the primary developers of the WESTPA software for weighted ensemble simulations of rare events and implicitly polarized AMBER force fields (ff15ipq/ff15ipq-m).
+We are a collaborative group of scientists who work at the interface of chemistry, physics, and biology to investigate how molecular dynamics and kinetics govern biomolecular function.
+Our research emphasizes the development and application of advanced simulation methods to capture atomistic views of rare biological events, such as protein binding and large-scale conformational transitions.
+We also develop simulation strategies to rationally modulate protein switching kinetics.
+Our group is the primary developer of WESTPA, a software package for weighted ensemble simulations of rare events, as well as the implicitly polarized AMBER force fields (ff15ipq/ff15ipq-m).

 Recent News